Clwydian Range and Dee Valley: Proposed national park

 The campaign to make the then Clwydian Range AONB, a national park began in 2010, on the 25th anniversary of AONB status.
 Conservative AM for Clwyd West, Darren Millar called for National Park status, describing the area as a "national treasure" needing extra recognition for its unique biodiversity and archaeology, which would boost the local economy.
 On 16 February 2011, in an Assembly debate, Jane Davidson AM, then Environment, Sustainability and Housing Minister for Wales, dismissed the proposal, stating that if it were to follow through, it would have to be applied to all other AONBs in Wales and that the area already benefits from tourism support.
 Criticism to the proposal followed at the time, touted as "out of touch" with the wishes of the rural community, potentially limiting rural business opportunities and taking power away from local authorities.

 AONBs and National Parks (dark green) in Wales.
 The CRDV is located to the north-east of the country, shaded in a lighter green.

 In their manifesto for the 2021 Senedd election, Welsh Labour and First Minister of Wales Mark Drakeford, pledged for the establishment of a new national park in Wales.
-If followed through, the newly designated (yet to be named) North East Wales National Park would become Wales' fourth national park and the newest one since 1957.
-Upon their re-election, the new administration stated that they are in the process of fulfilling this pledge, although no dates were given, however, they stated that announcements would be made in "due course", and that the redesignation is a "multi-year" project.
+If followed through, the newly designated Glyndŵr National Park would become Wales' fourth national park and the newest one since 1957.
+Upon their re-election, the new administration stated that they were in the process of fulfilling the pledge, although no dates were given at the time, however, they stated that announcements would be made in "due course", and that the redesignation is a "multi-year" project.

 In June 2023, the Welsh Government commissioned Natural Resources Wales to investigate a potential designation of the area into a national park, involving data and evidence gathering and meeting with local communities, with a decision expected by 2026.
 While the proposed national park is centred on the AONB, the boundaries of the national park may not be the same as the current AONB, with the exact boundaries being under discussion.